denniskoech1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display of contents including hidden files in long format
+listing in long format numerically